TrangPham93/minishell/README.md

 ## About project

-Minishell is a team project developed at Hive Helsinki (the 42 Network) as part of curriculum.
+Minishell is a group project developed at Hive Helsinki (the 42 Network) as part of curriculum.
-It is a minimal recreation of the Bash shell, implemented in C, with core features such as built-in command execution, process handling, and basic shell grammar parsing.
+It is a minimal recreation of the Bash shell, implemented in C, for Linux operating system.

 Minishell reads user commands, parses them, handles pipes and redirections, and executes built-in or external programs with proper environment management and signal handling.